In this article I’m going to delve into the biggest differences between skinwall vs gumwall tires.

 Tires are a big part of your restoration project.
 Especially tires which aren’t all black have come back into sway after disappearing from the scene at the turn of the millennium.

 I’m a great Cannondale fan and have written a blog containing all Cannondale catalogs.
-Starting from the year 2000, none of their mountain bikes were outfitted anymore with tires than weren’t completely black.
+Starting from the year 2000, none of their mountain bikes were outfitted anymore with tires that weren’t completely black.

-Tan wall tires are reminiscent of the older style bikes and a such I’ve dedicated an entire article on the subject.
+Tan wall tires are reminiscent of the older style bikes and as such I’ve dedicated an entire article on the subject.

-But before we dive into the subject of which one is better, let’s first clarify exactly what constitutes a skinwall tire and what a gumwall tire.
+But before we dive into the subject of which one is better, let’s first clarify exactly what constitutes a skinwall tire and what a gumwall tire is.

 Different tires serve different purposes

-It’s made up of several layers that each serves their own purpose, with the most obvious outer layer that makes up the tread pattern.
+It’s made up of several layers that each serve their own purpose, with the most obvious outer layer that makes up the tread pattern.